 Technical information about this website’s accessibility

-The London Borough of Redbridge is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The London Borough of Redbridge is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 A and AA standards.

 Non-compliance with the accessibility regulations

 - Users arriving on our homepage as the first page they visit may find it difficult to navigate to the cookie consent buttons using a keyboard (this fails WCAG 2.1 success criterion 2.1.1 Keyboard and 2.1.2 No Keyboard Trap), although by dismissing the subscribe box this then becomes navigable - as the keyboard tabs through background content in the subscription box before selecting the privacy consent box this fails WCAG 2.1 success criterion 2.4.3 Focus Order.
 We aim to fix this by January 2024 by which time we will have our new platform that we are currently building.